awsdocs/amazon-opensearch-service-developer-guide/doc_source/aes-handling-errors.md

 If you receive an `Invalid Host Header` error when making a request, check that your client includes the Amazon ES domain endpoint \(and not, for example, its IP address\) in the `Host` header\.

+## Invalid M3 Instance Type<a name="aes-m3-instance-types"></a>

+Amazon ES does not support adding or modifying M3 instances to existing domains running Elasticsearch versions 6\.7 or later\.
+You can continue to use M3 instances with Elasticsearch 6\.5 and earlier\.

+We recommend choosing a newer instance type\.
+For domains running Elasticsearch 6\.7 and later, the following restriction apply:
++ If your existing domain does not use M3 instances, you can no longer change to them\.
++ If you change an existing domain from an M3 instance type to another instance type, you can't switch back\.

 ## Can't Downgrade After Upgrade<a name="aes-troubleshooting-upgrade-snapshot"></a>

 [In\-place upgrades](es-version-migration.md) are irreversible, but if you contact [AWS Support](https://aws.amazon.com/premiumsupport/), they can help you restore the automatic, pre\-upgrade snapshot on a new domain\.
 For example, if you upgrade a domain from Elasticsearch 5\.6 to 6\.4, AWS Support can help you restore the pre\-upgrade snapshot on a new Elasticsearch 5\.6 domain\.
 If you took a manual snapshot of the original domain, you can [perform that step yourself](es-managedomains-snapshots.md)\.